Somewhere Between Wu-Tang and a Cinnamon Tree

 And when it ended, they didn’t just leave.
 They drifted out the way that European crowd once did—together, a little changed, carrying something with them.

-So maybe it was the best show yet.
-Or maybe what people are responding to isn’t perfection, but participation.
+So maybe what people are responding to isn’t perfection, but participation.

 Each time, a little more trust.
 A little more generosity.
 A little more willingness to meet the moment—even when it’s not perfectly defined.